apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

-# Cloud Native Toolkit - GitOps Production Deployment Guide

-The GitOps concept originated from [Weaveworks](https://www.weave.works/) back in 2017 and the goal was to automate the operations of a Kubernetes (K8s) system using a model external to the system as the source of truth ([History of GitOps](https://www.weave.works/blog/the-history-of-gitops)).
+# APAC MCM / AIOps GitOps Asset

+This playbook will walk you through creating a `Platform` that provides automation and deployment of OpenShift/Kubernetes Clusters, Virtual Machines and Applications across a Public, Private and Hybrid Cloud.

+The asset has been built on the shoulders of giants and leverages the great work done by the [Cloud Native Toolkit - GitOps Production Deployment Guide](https://github.com/cloud-native-toolkit/multi-tenancy-gitops) and may be merged in the future.
+This respository is not intended to be a Step-by-Step Guide and some prior knowledge in OpenShift/Kubernetes/VM Provisioning is expected.

 This repository provides our opinionated point of view on how `GitOps` can be used to manage the infrastructure, services and application layers of K8s based systems.
 It takes into account the various personas interacting with the system and accounts for separation of duties.
-The instructions and examples are focused around the [Red Hat OpenShift](https://cloud.redhat.com/learn/what-is-openshift) platform and [IBM Cloud Paks](https://www.ibm.com/cloud/paks).
+The instructions and examples are focused around the [Red Hat OpenShift](https://cloud.redhat.com/learn/what-is-openshift) platform and [IBM Cloud Pak for MultiCloud Management](https://www.ibm.com/cloud/paks) and [IBM Cloud Pak for AIOps](https://www.ibm.com/cloud/paks).

+The GitOps concept originated from [Weaveworks](https://www.weave.works/) back in 2017 and the goal was to automate the operations of a Kubernetes (K8s) system using a model external to the system as the source of truth ([History of GitOps](https://www.weave.works/blog/the-history-of-gitops)).

 The reference architecture for this GitOps workflow can be found [here](https://cloudnativetoolkit.dev/adopting/use-cases/gitops/gitops-ibm-cloud-paks/).

 ## Table of contents
 - [Pre-requisites](#pre-requisites)